-Since 1981, to upgrade the yield on its portfolio, the Corporation has offered financing to persons purchasing or refinancing homes that secure the Corporation's existing portfolio loans.
+Since 1981, to upgrade the yield on its portfolio, the Corporation has offered financing for persons purchasing or refinancing homes that secure its existing portfolio loans.
 These new mortgage loans are offered at interest rates that result from combining the existing balance at its original rate with an additional amount at a market rate.
 The resulting rate tends to be less than prevailing market rates but significantly greater than that applicable to the refinanced loan.
 Refinanced mortgage loans facilitate the complete financing of the sale and discourage the assumption of the existing mortgage loan as part of a financing package.
-As of December 31, 1984, \$2.5 billion resale/refinance mortgage loans had been made by the Corporation and, of that amount, \$1.1 billion, or 44 percent, represented newly loaned money.
+As of March 31, 1985, \$2.5 billion resale/refinance mortgage loans had been made by the Corporation and, of that amount, \$1.1 billion, or 44 percent, represented newly loaned money.

 The Corporation has begun purchasing conventional multifamily mortgage loans for its portfolio.
-These mortgage loans typically have a shorter term and shorter average life than mortgage loans secured by one- to four-family dwellings.
+These mortgage loans typically have a shorter term than first mortgage loans secured by single-family dwellings.
 This aids the Corporation's goal of reducing the difference between the average life of its debt and that of its assets.
 The multifamily mortgage loans that the Corporation purchases generally do not have a term exceeding 15 years.
-Also, conventional multifamily loans typically have higher interest rates, resulting in a higher yield to the Corporation.
 In 1984, the Corporation purchased a total of \$0.6 billion of conventional multifamily mortgage loans at a weighted average yield of 13.55 percent.
-Conventional multifamily loans purchased by the Corporation are subject to certain maximum principal amounts, as set forth in the Charter Act, based on the number of units in the property being financed and its location.
+For the first three months of 1985, the Corporation purchased \$0.1 billion of conventional multifamily mortgage loans at a weighted average yield of 12.62 percent Conventional multifamily loans purchased by the Corporation are subject to certain maximum principal amounts, as set forth in the Charter Act, based on the number of units in the property being financed and its location.